isomorphic-software/smartclient-docs/classes/PickList.md

 | data | [ResultSet](#type-resultset) | false | — | pointer to this pickList's data |

 ---
-## Method: PickList.getPickListFilterCriteria

-### Description
-[StringMethod](../kb_topics/stringMethods.md#kb-topic-string-methods-overview) to return a set of filter criteria to be applied to the data displayed in the pickList when it is shown.

-If this is a databound item the criteria will be passed as criteria to [DataSource.fetchData](DataSource.md#method-datasourcefetchdata).
-Otherwise an equivalent client-side filter will be performed on the data returned by [PickList.getClientPickListData](#method-picklistgetclientpicklistdata).

-By default combines [FormItem.optionCriteria](FormItem.md#attr-formitemoptioncriteria) with [PickList.pickListCriteria](#attr-picklistpicklistcriteria) if specified, otherwise an empty set of criteria so all records will be displayed.

-Note that if no [optionCriteria](FormItem.md#attr-formitemoptioncriteria) are present and [pickListCriteria](#attr-picklistpicklistcriteria) were specified as a simple criteria object rather than an [AdvancedCriteria](../reference.md#object-advancedcriteria), the generated fetch operation to populate the pickList will contain these simple criteria (and [pickList.textMatchStyle](#attr-picklisttextmatchstyle) will determine how these criteria are interpreted).
-However if [optionCriteria](FormItem.md#attr-formitemoptioncriteria) are specified as a simple criteria object, an [AdvancedCriteria](../reference.md#object-advancedcriteria) object may be generated for the fetch even if pickListCriteria are not present, or also defined in simple criteria object format.
-See [PickList.useOptionTextMatchStyleInPickList](#attr-picklistuseoptiontextmatchstyleinpicklist) for details.

-### Returns

-`[Criteria](../reference_2.md#type-criteria)` — criteria to be used for databound or local filtering

-**Flags**: A

----
-## Method: PickList.getOptionDataSource

-### Description
-PickLists can derive their data directly from a valueMap, or retrieve data from a dataSource to display as options.

-This method will return the dataSource used to populate the pickList, or null if none is specified (implies this list will derive its data from the valueMap for the item).
-Default implementation will return [PickList.optionDataSource](#attr-picklistoptiondatasource) if specified, otherwise if this is a field with a specified `foreignKey` in a databound form, returns the dataSource for the `foreignKey`.
-Otherwise picks up `this.form.dataSource` if set.

-### Returns

-`[DataSource](#type-datasource)` — DataSource to use for fetching options

----
 ## Method: PickList.getClientPickListData

 ### Description